artefactory/redis-team-THM/blog/content/05_redis_vss.md

 Redis Vector Similarity Search (VSS) is an extension in the continuity of the previous works, it allows users already familiar with Redis to perform vector similarity queries using the [`FT.SEARCH`](https://redis.io/commands/ft.search/) command.

-Developers car easily load, index, and query vectors, and these vectors come from a variety of unstructured data.
+Developers can easily load, index, and query vectors, and these vectors come from a variety of unstructured data.

 <div align="center">
     <img src="https://redis.com/wp-content/uploads/2022/05/rediscover-redis-for-vector-similarity-search-similarity-searches-1024x580.png" width=500>